 Employees may accidentally share private data with those who do not have the right to see it.

-If data isn’t secured properly and a device is lost or stolen, the company must take significant steps to ensure the data isn’t inappropriately accessed.
+If data isn’t secured properly and a device is lost or stolen, the organization must take significant steps to ensure the data isn’t inappropriately accessed.

 There are ways to enforce compliance on employee devices, but they are infinitely more complex than the methods for securing corporate devices.